Frequently Asked QuestionsFind answers to frequently asked questions at Hershey Montessori School.

 - Children should be allowed to progress at their own pace, regardless of ability level or age

 Dr. Montessori’s teachings are widely used today in education.
-More than 4,000 schools incorporate the Montessori method in their curriculum.
+More than 20,000 schools worldwide incorporate the Montessori method in their curriculum.

 There are many resources available to learn more about Montessori.
 We recommend beginning with the Association Montessori Internationale of the United States, a national, non-profit organization dedicated to Maria Montessori’s vision.